Home - posts tagged as About Stephen

 After that, I took a sabbatical.
 In May I went on a bike ride with a Spanish friend along the pilgrimmage route to Santiago de Compostela.
 During that time, I was also writing a dystopian novel called The Boost

 .
 I've agreed to sell it to Tor Books, a division of MacMillan.
-It'll come out in late 2013.
+It'll come out in spring, 2014.
 It features a lot of the technology I've been writing about, but refined to the exacting standards of 2072.

 We moved to the New York area from Paris (Rue Oswaldo Cruz, 16th ar.) in 2002.
 We